yonkov/simple-text-to-speech/readme.txt

 * **Accessibility ready** - Improves content accessibility by providing audio versions of your posts and pages
 * **Automatic Storage** - Audio files are automatically saved to your WordPress Media Library
 * **Easy Management** - Delete audio files from either the editor panel or Media Library
-* **Custom audio upload** - Ability to upload audio from external sources and using human voices
+* **Custom audio upload** - Ability to upload audio from external sources and use human voices
 * **REST API** - Built-in REST API endpoints for audio generation and management
 * **Multi-language Support** - Supports 50+ languages and language variants